What you must declare

 - If you are importing a used vehicle, it will need to be inspected for soil, plant material, insects and other contaminants and cleaned if necessary.
 Any used vehicles not in a container will be inspected on arrival.
 Vehicles arriving in a container will be inspected at an approved transitional facility.

 - You will need to meet the Import Health Standard for used vehicles.
 This includes any:

 - Used vehicles

 - Used tyres

-If the vehicle is to be used on the road, Land Transport New Zealand (LTNZ) will inspect the vehicle.
-LTNZ will record the odometer reading, confirm the identity number and look for any structural damage to ensure it is roadworthy.
+If the vehicle is to be used on the road, New Zealand Transport Agency (NZTA) will inspect the vehicle.
+NZTA will record the odometer reading, confirm the identity number and look for any structural damage to ensure it is roadworthy.

 - Soil, rock, gravel, sand, clay, peat and water - Items contaminated with soil must be properly cleaned prior to arrival.
 Quantities of soil and other non-organic material may be imported specifically for chemical or physical analysis as Laboratory Specimens